aidanwhiteley/books/README.md

 ### Security
 Lots of to and froing on this.
 When two of the main JWT related companies can't agree of where to store a JWT token, you know alarm bells should be ringing a little bit.
-Stormpath (who got taken over by Okta) [say](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage) use cookies.
+Stormpath (who joined forces with Okta) [say](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage) use cookies.
 Auth0 [say](https://auth0.com/blog/cookies-vs-tokens-definitive-guide/) use local storage.

 In my mind, it comes down to whether you are more scared of XSS or XSRF.
 Given the average marketing